spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/environments-overview.md

 {% info_block infoBox "Note" %}

 The contents of contracts may vary, and this document only describes the default setup.
 If you are using a different setup, ask your project manager or product owner for a more detailed explanation.
 Please note that your non-production environments do not scale automatically.
-If you want to increase their scaling, please let us know by requesting through this dedicated form in our support portal: [Upscale Request](https://support.spryker.com/s/hosting-change-requests/environment-upscaling)
+If you want to increase their scaling, please let us know by requesting through this dedicated form in our support portal: [Upscale Request](https://support.spryker.com/s/hosting-change-requests/environment-upscaling) Due to contractual reasons these changes can only be requested by customers not partners.

 {% endinfo_block %}